weeco/fortnite-client/README.md

 ## Contributors
 SkYNewZ (https://github.com/SkYNewZ) - Primarily helped with the Git setup including Travis CI & Code coverage reports

+Contributions to the code or documentation are welcome.
+If you want to add a new feature please open an issue before.

 ## License
 The MIT License (MIT)